Successful Traders

 - Adapting to changing market conditions

 Please share your recommendations with online resources that were significant to your development path.
-Name and links are appreciated.
+Names and links are appreciated.

 Please write anything you think is important but was not asked.